-Whenever a change is made to the MERGE Core client (ex. creating a new address for a masternode) an automatic backup will be made.
+Whenever a change is made on your Merge wallet (ex. creating a new address for a masternode), an automatic backup will be made.
 They can be found here:

-In the MERGE Core client, click and follow the steps on File > Backup Wallet...
+In your Merge wallet, click and follow the steps on File > Backup Wallet...

 The debug console window will appear: